volver-health/volver-website/study.md

   availability: {
     english: 'When is a good time to contact you?*',
     spanish: '¿Cuándo es un buen momento para contactarlo?*'
+  },
+  nothanks: {
+    english: 'Thank you for your time -- unfortunately, we\'re looking for somebody else!',
+    spanish: '¡Gracias por su tiempo, pero estamos buscando a otra persona!'
   }
 }